bleroy/3d-junkyard/DecentXL/readme.md

 The modern version also has a slightly modified layout with large delete and return keys, and relocated break and control keys around the shorter space bar.
 Caps is relocated to where it is on a modern keyboard, above left shift (that's where Atari originally placed the control key, now left of space).

 If you absolutely want to keep the look and layout of your keyboard as close to the original as possible, you can use vintage caps (scavenged from the computer you're modifying or bought new old stock or used), but be aware of the quality difference.
-The result is visually indistinguishable from the original, if it wasn't for the backlighting, but does feel much better than the original...
-You'll have to buld it yourself since I no longer ship assembled vintage versions.
+The result is visually indistinguishable from the original, if it wasn't for the backlighting, and does feel much better than the original, but is significantly less nice than the modern version...
+You'll also have to build it yourself since I no longer ship assembled vintage versions.
 See building instructions below to get a feel of the build difficulty.

-If you don't have access to a good-looking full set of vintage keys, or want to go for something modernized, the modern caps look great and have a new layout with large return and delete keys, and control and break relocalized around the shorter space bar.

 ### Switches